bhati-github/5GCore_NMP/Readme.md

-## 7. Steps for running the simulation completely inside a single virtual machine
+## 7. Steps for simulation inside virtual machine

 First step is to create dummy interfaces inside VM using these commands.